mpampuch/nextflow-notes/README.md

 | view
 ```

 This is easy enough, but the `groupTuple` operator has to wait until all items are emitted from the incoming queue before it is able to reassemble the output queue.
 If even one read mapping job takes a long time, the processing of all other samples is held up.
-You need a way of signalling to nextflow how many items are in a given group so that items can be emitted as early as possible.
+You need a way of signalling to Nextflow how many items are in a given group so that items can be emitted as early as possible.

 By default, the `groupTuple` operator groups on the first item in the element, which at the moment is a `Map`.
 You can turn this map into a special class using the `groupKey` method, which takes our grouping object as a first parameter and the number of expected elements in the second parameter.